drts01/notes/stackedit/presentations/2019-py-pkging.md

 _notes:
  - both distribution packages and import packages are commonly known as packages
  - Packages are a way of structuring Python’s module namespace
+ - can tar and then scp or curl, no versioning